pkindalov/MyCSharpUsefulMethods/README.md

 		 string noSuchColor = "Sorry , no such color";
          string colorName = "Pink";

 		 Result: On console will be write noSuchColor variable in default console color.

+		Added method which accept for parameter color name and if this color exists in dictionary, change console font color on letters

+		Example:

+		consoleColor("Red");
+        Console.WriteLine("Text in red color");

+		Result:
+		Every text under consoleColor() will be colourful.